-“They’d ask for the baker and I’d come up and they’d be like, “YOU’RE the baker?!” remembered Daoheung, bemused.
+“They’d ask for the baker and I’d come up there, and they’d be like, “YOU’RE the baker?!” remembered Daoheung.
 “But most people appreciated our work, because, like I said, we were closer to what bagels were once upon a time, rather than the big bloated thing it is now, with way too much cream cheese.”

-The chain’s success on New York’s mercilessly tough food scene has allowed for, along with an astonishing rate of expansion (adding one store a year, on average, since opening in 2014), political engagement and community outreach.
-Black Seed donates, for instance, to the Black Feminist Project, a Bronx-based social justice organization that emphasises health and nutrition, and chef Daoheung is hoping that pandemic-related restrictions will ease enough to allow for a partnership program with ex-inmates interested in learning how to bake.
-COVID-19 has also resulted in the suspension of long time Black Seed projects, including collaborations with outside chefs and bagel-making workshops.
+The chain’s success on New York’s pitilessly Darwinian food scene has allowed for, along with an astonishing rate of expansion (having adding one store a year, on average, since opening in 2014), a degree of political engagement and community outreach.
+Black Seed donates, for instance, to the Black Feminist Project, a Bronx-based social justice organization that emphasizes health and nutrition, and chef Daoheung is hoping that pandemic-related restrictions will ease enough to allow for a partnership program with ex-inmates interested in learning how to bake.
+(COVID-19 has also resulted in the suspension of long time Black Seed projects, including collaborations with outside chefs and bagel-making workshops.)

-But Daoheung doesn’t seem to be dwelling on the distressing effects of the health crisis (she is a chef, after all, a stoic breed not often given to the unconstructive gnashing of molars, unless it be at an under-performing line cook).
-Rather, she’s charging ahead with the Judaic culinary horde currently at her disposal, captained by seasoned old soldiers like Ben’s Cream Cheese and Catsmo Artisanal Smokehouse.
+But Daoheung doesn’t seem to be dwelling on the distressing effects of the health crisis (she is a chef, after all, a stoic breed not often given to excessive teeth-gnashing, unless it be at an under-performing line cook).
+Rather, she’s charging ahead with the Judaic cornucopia currently at her disposal, captained by seasoned old soldiers like Ben’s Cream Cheese and Catsmo Artisanal Smokehouse.
 Born out of the ashes of one (watery) catastrophe, chez Bernamoff-Daoheung-Kliegman seems built to weather our current one.

 379 Suydam St.